mongodb/docs/content/install-mongodb-enterprise-on-red-hat.md

 ## Install MongoDB Enterprise

-Note: To install a version of MongoDB prior to 3.2, please refer to that version's documentation.
-For example, see version [3.0](../install-mongodb-enterprise-on-red-hat/).
+Note: To install a different version of MongoDB, please refer to that version's documentation.
+For example, see version [3.2](../install-mongodb-enterprise-on-red-hat/).

 Use the provided distribution packages as described in this page if possible.
 These packages will automatically install all of MongoDB's dependencies, and are